The Solar Holidays

 Sabbats & The Wheel of the Year

-The worship of an Earth or Moon Goddess and Her cyclical relationship to a Sun or Sky God has echoes throughout history.
-Modern day Wicca reflects these ancient roots through the Wheel of the Year, a solar cycle with the God dying each Autumn and being reborn each Spring, only to die again at the coming winter, echoing the cycles of flora and fauna.
-Sabbats are the holidays based on this solar calendar.
+The worship of an Earth or Moon Goddess and Her cyclical relationship to a Sky or Sun God has echoes throughout history.
+Modern day Wicca reflects these ancient roots through the Wheel of the Year, a solar cycle often represented with the God dying each Autumn and being reborn each Spring, only to die again at the coming winter, echoing the natural cycles of flora and fauna.
+Sabbats are the holidays based on this solar calendar, celebrated at the quarters (the solstices and equinoxes) and the cross-quarters (the half way points between these astronomical dates).

 The eight Sabbats are the four solar holidays: the two equinoxes – Ostara and Mabon – and the two solstices – Litha and Yule – and the four earth holidays, called the cross-quarters: Imbolc, Beltaine, Lughnasadh (or Lammas) and Samhain.
 These holidays celebrate the start, end and apex of each season.
 Sabbats are generally celebrated with a ritual focusing on some element of the God and Goddess relationship, nature and/or the time of year, and of course a meal.